Lincoln Heritage Council: Pfeffer Scout Reservation

-RCM has been used for summer camp since August 1956.
+PSR has been used for summer camp since August 1956.
 Prior to 1957, summer camp was at Camp Pakentuck (named as a contraction of Paducah, Kentucky) in Southern Illinois.
 Summer Camp was held in both locations in 1956, first at Camp Pakentuck and then three weeks of rough "outpost" camping in early August at Kentucky Lake.
 Camp Pakentuck was owned by the Four Rivers Council but was also used by the Egyptian Council of Southern Illinois, and was sold to the Catholic Diocese of Belleville where it became part of the larger Camp Ondessonk.
-RCM was originally named the Kentucky Lake Scout Reservation, which was later changed to the Four Rivers Scout Camp (frequently called the Four Rivers Scout Reservation in earlier years), with a final change to its current name in 1979.
-Camp Roy C. Manchester was also the home camp of the former White Feather Lodge, Order of the Arrow and currently serves as the home camp for the White Horse Lodge, Order of the Arrow.
+PSR was originally named the Kentucky Lake Scout Reservation, which was later changed to the Four Rivers Scout Camp (frequently called the Four Rivers Scout Reservation in earlier years), with a change to Camp Roy C. Manchester in 1979.
+Its name change to Pfeffer Scout Reservation was made in 2018.
+PSR was also the home camp of the former White Feather Lodge, Order of the Arrow and White Horse Lodge, Order of the Arrow.

 While participating at summer camp, Scouts take part in traditional flag raising and lowering ceremonies.
-Summer camp at Camp Roy C. Manchester offers Scouts a chance to learn Scout Skills in a safe, outdoor environment.
+Summer camp at PSR offers Scouts a chance to learn Scout Skills in a safe, outdoor environment.
 The camp has sixteen campsites located on over four hundred acres of land and six miles of shoreline.
 Program focus includes, the First Year Camper (Eaglebound) program and a variety of aquatics activities—including sailing, water skiing, motor boating, swimming, canoeing, rowing, and fishing.
 Older Scouts have the opportunity to sail on Kentucky Lake, the largest artificial lake by surface area east of the Mississippi River.
-Current programs for older scouts include High-Adventure Sailing and Operation Iron Eagle, a week-long back country camping experience.
+Current programs for older scouts include Aquabase High-Adventure Sailing, a week-long sailing experience.

 Camp Wildcat Hollow

 Camp Wildcat Hollow and the Badget Scout Reservation was a 1200 acre camp located in Russellville, Kentucky.
 Camp Wildcat Hollow served as the Audubon Council summer camp until the program was moved to Camp Roy C. Manchester in 1995 as part of the merger with Four Rivers Council.
 Camp Wildcat Hollow was used by Shawnee Trails Council and later by Lincoln Heritage Council as a training facility, Cub Scout day camp, and camporee site, and for OA events.
 Camp Wildcat Hollow was also the home camp of the former Wapiti Lodge.
-Camp Wildcat Hollow and the Badget Reservation was unsuccessfully offered for sale to a local government for use as a public park and then was sold to a private owner and is no longer open to the public.
+Camp Wildcat Hollow and the Badget Reservation was unsuccessfully offered for sale to a local government for use as a public park.
+It was sold to a private owner in 2018 and is no longer open to the public.